Schlegel, Thuringia

 Schlegel (/de/) is a village and a former municipality in the district Saale-Orla-Kreis, in Thuringia, Germany.
 Since 1 January 2019, it is part of the municipality Rosenthal am Rennsteig.
 Olympian Harry Köcher was born here.

+History

+Schlegel was first documented on June 24, 1254, and Seibis in 1500.

+On July 1, 1950, the previously independent municipality of Seibis became a district of Schlegel.